Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

 The results of the test are promising.

-There are some differences, though, some described in the article, others visible in the images, and some we will need to convey to you.
+There are some differences, though, some described in the article, others visible in the images, and some we must convey to you.

 Bamboo Grow Matting